gardener/documentation/website/documentation/guides/applications/antipattern/_index.md

 ## Depend on Start Order of Pods
 Applications often depend on containers being started in a certain order.
 For example, a database container must be up and running before an application can connect to it.
 The application should be resilient to such changes, as the db pod can be unreachable or restarted at any time.
 The application container should be able to handle such situations without terminating or crashing.

-## Additional Anti-Patterns and Patterns...
+## Additional Anti-Patterns and Patterns
 In the community, vast experience has been collected to improve the stability and usability of Docker and Kubernetes.

 Refer to [Kubernetes Production Patterns](https://github.com/gravitational/workshop/blob/master/k8sprod.md) for more information.